Developer Guide

 - Test case:

-is removed from the application list.
-A success message is shown in theResult Box
+1is removed from the application list.
+A success message is shown in theResult Box, showing the details of the deleted application.

 - Expected output: The application at index